gotsysdba/oracle-ords-operator/README.md

-# oracle-ords-operator
-// TODO(user): Add simple overview of use/purpose
+# Oracle Rest Data Services (ORDS) Operator for Kubernetes

 ## Description

+As part of Oracle's initive of

 // TODO(user): An in-depth paragraph about your project and overview of use

 ## Getting Started